JereKuusela/valheim-upgrade_world/publish/README.md

 - `time_set_day [days]`: Sets the world time and updates object timestamps.
 - `upgrade [operation] [...args]`: Short-hand for using common operations (mainly to add new content).
 - `vegetation_default`: Restored the default vegetation for the world generator.
 - `vegetation_add [id1,id2,...] [...args]`: Adds vegetation to generated areas.
-If ids are not given, adds every vegetation.
+If ids are not given, adds every vegetation. `chance` directly scales the min and max amounts (bigger values work too).
 - `vegetation_disable [id1,id2,...]`: Disables vegetation for the world generator, affecting any forced (with `generate` command) or natural generation.
 - `vegetation_enable [id1,id2,...]`: Enables vegetation for the world generator, affecting any forced (with `generate` command) or natural generation.
 - `vegetation_reset [id1,id2,...] [...args]`: Removes and adds vegetation to generated areas.
-If ids are not given, resets every vegetation.
+If ids are not given, resets every vegetation. `chance` determines how many of the vegetation are removed and directly scales the min and max amounts.
 - `verbose`: Toggles the verbose mode which prints more information when enabled.
 Can also be toggled from the config.
 - `zones_generate [...args]`: Pre-generates areas without having to visit them.
 - `zones_reset [...args]`: Destroys areas making them ungenerated.
 These areas will be generated when visited.
-Can be also used to reduce save file size.
+Can be also used to reduce save file size. `chance` determines how many of the zones are reseted.

 Examples:
 - `biomes_count 100 min=5000 pos=0,0`: Counts only biomes after 5000 meters from the world center by checking the biom every 100 meters.